guidote/OpenGL-TennisRacket/README.md

 ### Comp371 Assignment 1 - Gabrielle Guidote 40175182

-The model is creating using hierarchical modelling, the arm and body are seperate cubes that are transformed to take shape of the model.
+The model is creating using hierarchical modelling, the arm and body are seperate cubes that are transformed to take shape of the model. cd build and make to build the code
+  ./assignment1 to run the code

 Controls  | Description
 ------------- | -------------